-, 30 January, 2020 / 3:47 AM
+Pretoria, 30 January, 2020 / 3:47 am (ACI Africa).

 The newly-launched pastoral plan of the Southern Africa Catholic Bishops’ Conference (SACBC) is expected to be “a light in darkness” for Botswana, Eswatini and South Africa, to guide the three countries on the path of evangelization in contemporary times, and possibly redeem the people of God there from economic instability, corruption and social evils to become, once again, “the model and envy of the world,” a section of SACBC members have said.

 During the launch, SACBC President, South African Bishop Sithembele Sipuka expressed concerns that his country had, over the years, slid from a coveted destination to a host of some of the biggest social evils in the Southern region of Africa and considered the new pastoral plan as proving a path to the lost glory.